My personal experience of following a high fat / low carb ketogenic diet for a month

 Why I did this diet?

 Even while working out 5 times a week I kept my ‘love handles’.
-I was gaining muscle and I was losing weight, but at the end, the stored fat remained where it was.
+I was gaining muscle and I was losing weight, but in the end, the stored fat remained where it was.
 Keto is aimed to burn just that excess body fat that you have.
-I therefore hoped that going keto would help me to lose that extra stubborn fat that never seemed to go away.
+I, therefore, hoped that going keto would help me to lose that extra stubborn fat that never seemed to go away.

 When I was around 17-18 my habits completely spiraled out of control.
 Every weekend I was drinking way too much with my friends.
 On top, every day I drank at least 1.5 liters of ice tea and around 8 cans of Red Bull.
 Yeah, my body for sure was hooked on caffeine and sugar.
 The fact that I smoked quite a lot of weed and constantly having the munchies didn’t really help either…

-With WeightWatchers each food gets assigned a certain amount of points.
-With the regime I followed back in 2005 (flexipoints) these points where primarily based on a formula of calories multiplied by fat.
+With WeightWatchers, each food gets assigned a certain amount of points.
+With the regime, I followed back in 2005 (flexipoints) these points were primarily based on a formula of calories multiplied by fat.
 Which means foods high in fat always have very high amounts of points.
 E.g. a sausage is about 10 points.
 My daily limit back in the day was 27.
 This way you are encouraged to eat primarily veggies and fruit, given they pretty much all have 0 points.
-Eating 2 kilo of carrots, onions and apples a day would still mean 0 points consumed.
+Eating 2 kilos of carrots, onions, and apples a day would still mean 0 points consumed.
 Carb consumption would not be discouraged.
 A slice of bread would have 1 point, a bread roll 2.
 A tablespoon of oil?
 3 points.

 The negative physical effects were less than expected